reactuserakash/Todo-MERN/README.md

 </h4>

 This web app is made with MERN stack.
 It combines React, Dudux, Node, Expsess, MongoDB.
+Fork and contribute in this if you wish.
+Just change the db path in package.json file

 <h3>Console view</h3>
 <p align="center">